tokenika/eosfactory/docs/cases/account.md

-# Account Class
+# Account Object

-This case demonstrates how the `Account` class works.
+This case demonstrates how the concept of EOSIO account is applied in *EOSFactory*.
 We present how to create an account object, associate it with a contract and then execute some actions of this contract.

 ## Context

 *EOSFactory* wraps *EOSIO* accounts using Python objects, i.e. instances of the `eosfactory.shell.account.Account` class.
 The mapping between actual accounts and their *EOSFactory* representations is cached locally in a file.
-As a result, what we achieve is consistent testing environment across separate Python sessions.
+As a result, we achieve consistent testing environment across separate Python sessions.

 ## Use Case